gpujs/gpu.js/README.md

 # gpu.js
-gpu.js is a JavaScript library for GPGPU (General purpose computing on GPUs) in the browser. gpu.js will automatically compile specially written JavaScript functions into shader language and run them on the GPU using the WebGL API.
-In case WebGL is not available, the functions will still run in regular JavaScript.
+gpu.js is a JavaScript Acceleration library for GPGPU (General purpose computing on GPUs) in Javascript. gpu.js will automatically compile simple JavaScript functions into shader language and run them on the GPU.
+In case a GPU is not available, the functions will still run in regular JavaScript.

 [![Join the chat at https://gitter.im/gpujs/gpu.js](https://badges.gitter.im/gpujs/gpu.js.svg)](https://gitter.im/gpujs/gpu.js?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)